Holybag/UserHobbies/README.md

 ## Project Information

   ### Tech stack
-    * Nodejs with Typescript, MongoDB with mongoose, Test with Mocha
+    * Nodejs with Typescript, MongoDB with mongoose

   ### Tech details
     * Nodejs with Typescript